ai-cfia/nachet-frontend/TESTING.md

 ## Test Case: Populating Model List Based on Environment Setting

-**Objective:** Verify that the Results Tuner Popup correctly populates the model list with real data or test data based on the `REACT_APP_MODE` environment variable.
+**Objective:** Verify that the Results Tuner Popup correctly populates the model list with real data or test data based on the `VITE_APP_MODE` environment variable.

 ### Test 1: Populating with Real Data